-When your supervisor is always picking at your work, even in a new job, it’s tempting to dwell on your wrongdoings.
+When your supervisor is always picking at your work, even in a new job, dwelling on your wrongdoings is tempting.
 Remember your many excellent qualities by listing all the things you excel at doing.
-Think back on the occasions when a good manager or others praised you to increase your confidence in yourself and your talents.
+Remember when a good manager or others praised you for increasing your confidence in yourself and your talents?

 Ways to play to your strengths include:

 - Which activities are the most satisfying or fulfilling for you?
 What energizes you at work?

 - What tasks do your colleagues come to you for help with?
 What types of work do you get the most praise for?